 About Prudential De-Risking Strategies

-To combat increasing pension plan administrative costs and to manage financial volatility, plan sponsors are pursuing a variety of de-risking strategies.
+To combat increasing costs and risks, and to manage financial volatility, plan sponsors are pursuing a variety of de-risking strategies for their retirement benefit obligations, including pensions and retiree medical plans.
+Explore these solutions and related information below.

 LDI strategies, where investment risks are managed by closely matching a bond portfolio to liability cash flows, can reduce the volatility of a plan’s funded status.
 LDI primarily involves the use of long-duration fixed income investments.
 Because the plan’s assets and liabilities are correspondingly impacted by interest rate fluctuations, the sponsor is better protected from interest rate risks.
 Unlike risk transfer, however, LDI does not solve for longevity risk.
 Nevertheless, an effective LDI program can be a very useful de-risking tool for bringing sponsors closer to the end goal of pension de-risking.